why CNH Industrial N.V. [CNHI] is a Good Choice for Investors After New Price Target of $17.92

-LONDON, March 4, 2022 – CNH Industrial (NYSE: CNHI / MI: CNHI) today announces a $500,000 donation to support Ukrainians impacted by the current crisis.
-In order to ensure the effective deployment of this donation, CNH Industrial will rely on the support of NGOs who are providing on the ground assistance to those in need.
-In addition, CNH Industrial will establish a global fund to which employees can donate, with the Company matching their contributions dollar for dollar.
+CNH Industrial N.V.
+(NYSE: CNHI / MI: CNHI) announces that, under the common share buy-back program currently in place, the Company has completed the transactions reported in aggregate as follows:.

+A sum of 8203954 shares traded at recent session while its average daily volume was at 6.73M shares.
+CNH Industrial N.V. shares reached a high of $15.55 and dropped to a low of $15.05 until finishing in the latest session at $15.16.

-Over the last 12 months, CNHI stock dropped by -1.74%.
-The one-year CNH Industrial N.V. stock forecast points to a potential upside of 24.72.
+The one-year CNHI stock forecast points to a potential upside of 15.4.
 The average equity rating for CNHI stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $19.53 billion, with 1.35 billion shares outstanding and 993.48 million shares in the current float.
-Compared to the average trading volume of 6.26M shares, CNHI stock reached a trading volume of 12775476 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on CNH Industrial N.V.
 [CNHI]: